A Teenage Girl against the World: Birq’s Story

 Birq regularly teaches about SRH issues at the daily line-up schedules and school events like parents’ day.
 After exerting her efforts for years now, Birq is certain to comment that “now everyone is aware.”

-Since February 2015, Save the Children in Ethiopia has been implementing Promoting Sexual and Reproductive Health and Family Planning Services for Marginalized Women and Girls (Yaflanet Hiwot II), The EU supported Sexual and Reproductive Health program operates in Amhara and Afar Regional States.
-The project directly targets 1,200,000 marginalized and vulnerable women and adolescents aged 15-49 years with a special focus on 144,000 adolescent girls aged 15-19.
-Yaflanet Hiwot II employs different approaches including stepping stone, community conversation; and in and out of school clubs to reach the target groups.
+Yaflanet Hiwot II plus project directly targets 1,200,000 marginalized and vulnerable women and adolescents aged 15-49 years with a special focus on 144,000 adolescent girls aged 15-19.
+The project employs different approaches including stepping stone, community conversation; and in and out of school clubs to reach the target groups.